De La Salle Lipa: History

 In school year 1985–1986, the College Department was formally opened, with Elsie Rabago as officer-in-charge.
 Norma Blanco was appointed the school's first lay high school principal in 1989.
 Because of the burgeoning school population, Br.
-Narciso Erquiza FSC was appointed as resident president.
+Narciso "Jun" S. Erguiza, FSC was appointed as resident president.

 On May 15, 1995, Brother Rafael Donato FSC, former president of De La Salle University, assumed the presidency of De La Salle Lipa.
 Under Brother Donato, the school constructed the SENTRUM, the Sen. Jose W. Diokno Building, the Chez Avenir Hotel (now called Chez Rafael), the St. La Salle Building, the Noli Me Tangere and El Filibusterismo structure clusters of the Jose Rizal Building, and the Centennial Sports Plaza.

 In 1996, the school opened a graduate school, initially offering a Master in Management Technology degree.
 In 1997, the school became the first educational institution in Batangas to go online, with its web site launched in the same year.